 If you find yourself lucky enough to visit the Cooks between June and October, you’re in for a treat.
 This is prime whale-watching season, as humpbacks migrate across the South Pacific from Australia and New Zealand.
 If you’re lucky, you’ll be able to spot them from shore — get yourself to the western side of Rarotonga for the best odds.

 15. Here, entire days happen on the water.

 With access to far more water than land, getting time on the H20 is a given.
-Locally owned and operated tour companies offer everything from lagoon cruises and diving excursions to snorkeling, yachting, and fishing.
+Locally owned and operated tour companies offer everything from lagoon cruises and SCUBA diving excursions to snorkeling, kitesurfing, and fishing.
 If you can dream it, you can do it.
 (And if you prefer to stay dry, check out sunset paddleboarding.
 Just don’t fall over.)